Shooting At 100M Very Fast - ADAPTIV C-200 Course

 Frequently Asked Questions

-What is the recommended split time for rapid fire engagements at 100 meters?
+What is the key technique demonstrated for rapid fire at 100 meters?

-How does rapid fire affect accuracy at distance?
+How does rapid fire affect accuracy at 100 meters according to Lucas Botkin?

-What equipment was used in the ADAPTIV C-200 rapid fire drill?
+What equipment is shown being used in the 100M rapid fire drill?

-The drill featured a suppressed AR-15 rifle equipped with a 1x red dot optic, worn with a T.Rex Arms Orion belt system and a Ragnarok/Sidecar style holster.
+The drill features a suppressed AR-15 rifle chambered in 5.56mm, equipped with a 1x red dot optic.
+Lucas Botkin is also seen wearing a T.Rex Arms Orion belt system and a Ragnarok/Sidecar style holster.

 Related News